In-Game Advertising

 Much like any technology, in-banner ads have multiple advantages and disadvantages when it comes to publishers.
 Here are the two sides of the in-banner video ads.

 • Better user experience: As we discussed above, in-banner video ads are less intrusive, and do not pose a threat to user experience.
 The key thing to note is that these ads do not look like traditional advertisements, and are often perceived by users as a part of the page itself.
-Moreover, they do not force the user to click on them, making it the user’s choice to interact.
+Moreover, they do not force the user to click on them, making it their choice to interact.

 • No length limitation: While other video-based ads have strict duration limits, in-banner video ads present an opportunity for publishers and advertisers to run ads without any length limitations.
-However, they do pose a storage limit, and the ad should be lighter than 500MB.
+However, they pose a storage limit, and the ad should be lighter than 500MB.

 • Better engagement: Since these ads are not intrusive, they witness better engagement and click-through rates from the users.
 Moreover, they are also more visually appealing than standard image ads, tempting the user to interact with them.

-• Higher loading time: Since the in-banner video ads don’t use a dedicated video player, heavy videos can take a toll on the website’s loading speed.
+• Higher loading time: Since the in-banner video ads don’t use a dedicated video player, heavy videos can take a toll on the games’ loading speed.
 However, this may vary as per the browser and the creative.

 While in-banner video ads offer exciting features for publishers and advertisers to get the maximum eyeballs, they also provide publishers with an opportunity to transition from traditional display advertising to video advertising.

-AdSparc delivers a better experience for your video ads and helps you maximize your revenue, generate higher CPMs, and streamline your operations.
+iion delivers a better experience for your video ads and helps you maximize your revenue, through fusing strong demand sources into a diverse selection of rich media formats that are strategically placed into your games.

 Similar posts